 Many cruise lines have their own branded gift cards that you can use toward your cruise fare, to pre-purchase on board credit, beverage packages, or your automatic gratuities.

 Check to see if any of your credit card points programs offer points redemption in the form of cruise line gift cards.

-You can also often purchase cruise gift cards from resale websites.
-Sites such as Gift Card Granny and Cardpool resell gift cards that people don’t need, at a discounted price.
+You can also purchase cruise gift cards from resale websites.
+Sites such as Gift Card Granny resell gift cards that people don’t need, at a discounted price.
 Some allow you to set alerts for when a particular cruise line’s gift cards are in stock.
 Some even sell new gift cards at a discount!

 13. Use on board credit wisely